 For all this and more, including a look at San Francisco’s roasting co-ops, read the full roundup over at Fresh Cup Magazine:

-I'm the creator and writer of The Pourover.
+I'm a coffee writer and creator of The Pourover.
 Based in Scotland, I have over a decade of experience in the specialty coffee industry.
-Ask me about coffeewashing. (he/him)
+Ask me about coffeewashing.
+It's pronounced Fin (he/him)